 Colonoscopies save lives.
-Remember, 90% of colon cancer deaths can be prevented by a Colonoscopy.
+Remember, 90% of colon cancer deaths can be prevented by this procedure.

 Will I be awake during the Colonoscopy?

 We use anesthesia for all colonoscopy procedures, which ensures you will be asleep for the entire time.
 It also helps you wake up faster.
-You will be able to eat sooner after the colonoscopy, and you will be less likely to have the post-procedure drowsiness, nausea, or vomiting that can occur with other medications.
+You will be able to eat sooner after the procedure, and you will be less likely to have the post-procedure drowsiness, nausea, or vomiting that can occur with other medications.